Estearle/COMP4601/Labs/Lab01/README.txt

 1. Describe the RESTful design of your implementation
     a.
 What resources do you have and what is their sturcture?
     GET /products
-    resources : An array of products with id,name,price,dimensions,stock attribute
+    resources : An array of products

     GET /products?name=Tasty
     resources: array of products that contain the name